Abhiruchi37/yellow-bellied-toads/throat_belly/scripts/README.md

 ## Note

 RANSAC is not part of the final implemented re-identification pipeline.
 It is considered only as a possible extension for future work.

+## Local Paths

+The scripts contain local file paths corresponding to the directory structure used during the original experiments.

+Before running the scripts on another computer, these paths must be changed to match the local project and dataset locations.

+The paths have been kept unchanged in this repository to preserve the scripts as they were used for the reported experiments.